Audio-Project-Workgroup/Auto-Tempo-Detection/README.md

 #### Run the tests
 Find the test executable within build directory.
 - To apply the tests for `Auto-Tempo-Detection`, run the `AutoTempoDetectionTests` somewhere within `build/test/` (i.e. `build\test\Debug\AutoTempoDetectionTests.exe` for Windows)
-- To apply the tests for `BTrack`, run the binary somewhere within `build/libs/BTrack/tests/`.
+- To apply the tests for `BTrack`, run the binary from somewhere within `build/libs/BTrack/tests/`.